department-of-veterans-affairs/vets-website/content/pages/pension/eligibility.md

 **And:**

 - Your yearly family income and net worth are below certain limits set by Congress.
-Your net worth includes all personal property you own, except for personal effects suitable to a reasonable mode of life (like your house, your car, and certain home furnishings).
+Your net worth equals the value of everything you own, except for personal effects considered to be part of a reasonable way of life (like your house, your car, and certain home furnishings).
 Your net worth includes the net worth of your spouse.
 [Find out about income limits](/pension/rates/).

 **And at least one of these is true:**